-You can transfer credit card your other debt to this card, and deal with only one bill each month.
+You can transfer and consolidate your existing credit card debt to this card, and as a result, deal with only one bill each month.
 These cards typically come with an attractive introductory offers, such as 15 months without incurring any interest, as well as new purchases.

 However when looking for a card, it’s important to familiarize yourself with all the features being offered.
 Most balance transfer cards carry a fee of 3 percent of your overall balance.
 You should consider is whether the money you’ll be saving in interest by moving to a new card is enough to merit the average three percent balance transfer fee.
 The higher your bill is, the higher the fee will be, so take this into consideration.

 Another catch is that some balance transfer cards will offer a zero percent APR on your debt, but not new purchases.